 Unfortunately, because the positron is moving it is difficult to precisely determine the disintegration point of origin and this limits spatial resolution – a challenge in preclinical PET scanners.

 “In practice, the exact radiotracer location may be off by as much as half a millimeter and up to three or four millimetres when you consider the non-collinearity effect in large human scanners,” says Fontaine.
 “That means you can hardly locate a cancerous tumour smaller than that.
 And if you want to see lesions in a subject as small as a rat or a mouse, you must have even higher spatial resolution than in clinical scanners.”

 “In clinical PET, the main show-stopper is spatial resolution coming from the non-perfect collinearity of emitted annihilation photons and large scanner bore,” explains Fontaine.
 “However, a big breakthrough came about 10 years ago with time-of-flight technology.”

-This innovation measures the travel time to a few hundred picoseconds for each annihilation photon from its point of origin to the detector.
+This innovation measures to a few hundreds of picoseconds the travel time for each annihilation photon from its point of origin to the detector.
 With this more precise information, higher contrast images can be reconstructed.
 Further development of this technology, by one order of magnitude, is still needed before it contributes to improvements in preclinical scanners, he says.